CSC325-Shared/CSC325-Team-2.8-Final/README.md

 You also must have Discord.js and Node.js installed.
 Tutorial here: https://discordjs.guide/preparations/#installing-node-js

-You'll need to install the sqlite library with the following command: `npm install sqlite3` and the color package: `npm install color`
+Run the following command to install the required dependencies: `npm install discord.js color sqlite3`

 ## Commands
 **Current commands:**